-The Corporation is offering up to 19,224,926 Class A Shares at \$1.00 per Class A Share.
-The initial maximum offering of 25,000,000 Class A Shares has been adjusted to 19,224,926 Class A Shares to account for the 5,775,074 Class A Shares issued under this Offering.
+There is no minimum offering and no maximum offering.
+The Corporation expects to issue 10,000,000 Class A Shares during its current Fiscal Year.
 The minimum number of Class A Shares that may be subscribed for by any one Subscriber is 5,000 Class A Shares at a subscription price of \$1.00 per Class A Share for a total of \$5,000.
 The Corporation may permit investments of less than \$5,000 from time to time.
-The Class A Shares may be sold pursuant to the dealer registration exemption contained in BCI 32-517 or similar order of the Securities Authority in the applicable jurisdiction.
 The Class A Shares have a par value of \$1.00 and have the following material terms: